 California Dreaming

-poems by Lily Iona MacKenzie
+by Lily Iona MacKenzie

-Print (softcover) $21.95
+Print (softcover): $21.95

-us with details about your order or call us at 207-837-5760.
+We are pleased to take orders from retailers.
+Email us with details about your order or call us at 207-837-5760.

 Lily Iona MacKenzie's unbounded zest for life sings through the poems in this collection.
 A writer in her bones and a dreamer in her heart, she discovers the poetry in everything—travel, art, music, nature, past and present—her words and rhythms touch the soul and leave their treasures behind.
 “Listen closely to these poems’ quiet but insistent murmur.”
 (Kathleen McClung)